tnhu/kanji/README.md

 </div>
 ```

-And then capture event when users click (or touch) on the button in your component's implementation.
+Next you capture event when users interact (click or touch) with the button in the component's implementation.

 ``` js
 Class(Kanji, {